afinemax/Astron_2024/README.md

 ### Table of Contents:
-Important scripts, notebooks, notes, and flow charts + any presentations for my summer research.

 * [example_pipeline_h5_output](https://github.com/afinemax/Astron_2024/tree/main/example_pipeline__h5_output) contains a notebook that opens a `.h5` file, makes a waterfall plot for practice.
 Using a `.h5` file made from the pipeline
 * [frb_example_data_june_2024](https://github.com/afinemax/Astron_2024/tree/main/frb_example_data_june_2024) contains a notebook making waterfall plots from CHIME `.npy` files, and two notebooks trying out `fitburst` on CHIME data, a simulation and a possible detection of an FRB
 * [noise_channels](https://github.com/afinemax/Astron_2024/tree/main/noise_channels) contains several notebooks, and a script that looks at past observations taken and calculutes bad frequency channels to mask